xcyang17/IPRS_UKB/README.md

 # IPRS: Imaging Polygenic Risk Scores in UK Biobank

-IPRS is a project for the development and sharing of polygenic risk scores for 4,206 brain imaging-derived phenotypes for 400,000 [UK Biobank](https://www.ukbiobank.ac.uk/) subjects not participating in the imaging study.
+IPRS is a project for the development and sharing of polygenic risk scores for 4,206 brain imaging-derived phenotypes for all subjects in the [UK Biobank study](https://www.ukbiobank.ac.uk/) phases 1 to 3 data releases,

 ## Overview
 UK Biobank (UKB) brain imaging data are extremely useful for a wide range of clinical research and applications.
 However, due to the cost and difficulty of obtaining data, the UKB imaging study will be limited to 100,000 participants, leaving the majority (80%) of half a million UKB subjects without imaging data.
 Because imaging-derived phenotypes (IDPs) are heritable and genetic information is available for most UKB subjects, genetic data can predict IDPs for UKB subjects outside of the imaging study.